dlong37/UTK-Class-Scheduling-Assistant/helloplus/gfernan5/READme.md

 Download the webpage folder and double click on index.html to launch the webpage.

 ### Note
-I will be learning Javascript for our COSC340 project but for the purposes of this assignment I did not include any Javascript because I have never made a webpage before so HTML and CSS felt like a great start for now
+I will be learning Javascript for our COSC340 project but for the purposes of this assignment I did not include any Javascript because I have never made a webpage before so HTML and CSS felt like a great start for now.